andgineer/TRegExpr/docs/regexp_syntax.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Any item of a regular expression may be followed by another type of
 metacharacters - iterators.
-Using this metacharacters You can specify
+Using this metacharacters you can specify
 number of occurences of previous character, metacharacter or
 subexpression.